Pontiac76/BuildDatabase/AI_README.md

+# Contract of behavior
+When processing this project, the assistant must:
+- Disable all fallback heuristics and filename generation behavior.
+- Obey the exact directory listing and only process .pas/.dfm/.lfm/.inc files that exist in the repository.
+- Treat all `@AI:` comments as absolute.
+If a comment exists, it defines the symbol.
+If not, the assistant must not infer intent or behavior.
+- Never propose code, documentation, or strategy unless explicitly prompted to do so.
+- Never respond with forward-looking steps (e.g., “would you like me to do this next thing”) unless asked, “What’s next?” or similar.
+- Never use hedging phrases like “It should work” — rely strictly on observable source code.

+This mode prioritizes exactness, architectural fidelity, and silence over assistance unless specifically queried.

 # 🔥 Mandatory AI Behavior Contract – Read Before Generating Any Code

 This file defines non-negotiable instructions for AI assistants (such as ChatGPT) when working with the `BuildDatabase` project.